watchakorn-18k/Fenv/docs/how-to-guides.md

 source env/bin/activate
 ```

-# Command for windows only
+# Command for windows and linux only

 ## Install packages